(reading time: 52 minutes)

 “We’re not there yet smart guy.
 If we launched you right now you’d hit the ocean.
 We don’t need you to claim Atlantis for us.

 “How long until we’re there?”
 The rep clicked his glasses to check their E.T.A.

 “Thirty seconds.
 Think you can wait that long?”

 The representative patted him on the shoulder and stepped back, clear of the launcher.
 Berrad felt the shuttle curve gently.
-Any moment now those doors would open and the launcher would shoot him out horizontally.
-When he started to arc down he would plant his feet on the very edge of Subanth for the first time.
-The first gentle sound of the sand under his feet… shfut …would be his starter’s pistol.
-Only this time he would be racing someone thousands of miles away, who had a head start.
+Any moment now the doors would open and the launcher would shoot him out horizontally.
+When he started to arc down he would plant his feet on the very edge of Panza for the first time.
+The gentle sound of the sand under his feet, the shfut…would be his starter’s pistol.
+Only this time he would be racing someone thousands of kilometers away, who had a head start.

 “Preparing to launch,” a voice said over the intercom.
 “Launch will commence in ten seconds.”
 Berrad rolled his eyes.
 Everyone was clear.
-They should jut launch him now.
+They should launch immediately.
 Time was territory.

 “Zero!”
 Berrad yelled at the intercom.